Roma Equality through Increased Legal Access (REILA): Increasing the access to justice of the Roma in Hungary and Serbia

-- We trained 25 CSO representatives who work closely with the Roma community on how to identify discrimination cases, where to refer Roma victims of discrimination and how to conduct advocacy activities.
+- We trained 25 CSO representatives who work closely with the Roma community on identifying discrimination cases, where to refer Roma victims of discrimination and how to conduct advocacy activities.

 - We trained 27 Roma activists to strengthen their capacities on how to provide advice, support and encouragement to Roma victims of discrimination who may be considering accessing a legal remedy.

-- Roma mediators and partners carried out 145 field visits to the local Roma communities to raise awareness about discrimination and the available legal remedies.
+- Roma mediators and partners conducted 145 field visits to the local Roma communities to raise awareness about discrimination and the available legal remedies.
 We reached out to over 900 Roma community members.

 - Free legal counselling was provided in 32 instances and 14 discrimination cases were reported to the national equality body or other relevant institutions established for the protection of equality.

-- 10 advocacy meetings were organised at the local and national levels to address various issues related to discrimination against Roma.
+- Ten advocacy meetings were organised at the local and national levels to address various issues related to discrimination against Roma.

-- Partners submitted 2 shadow reports for the European Commission’s 2021 Serbia report and the United Nations Human Rights Council’s Universal Period Review of Hungary
+- Partners submitted two shadow reports for the European Commission’s 2021 Serbia report and the United Nations Human Rights Council’s Universal Period Review of Hungary

-- A lessons learned report was published that resumed learnings about the field and legal work conducted in the framework of the project (find the link to the report below).
+- A lessons learned report was published that resumed learning about the field and legal work conducted in the framework of the project (find the link to the report below).